tetsushijp/AEP-Hands-on-Labs/labs/travel/Journey Orchestration/Exercise4-Journey.md

 44. Paste this code in the `Advanced Mode Editor`.
 Click `OK`.

-    `"Hi "+ #{ExperiencePlatform.ProfileFieldGroup.profile.person.name.firstName} +" have a clear path to Retirement, chat with our Advisors now."`
+    `"Hi "+ #{ExperiencePlatform.ProfileFieldGroup.profile.person.name.firstName} +", use our travel card and collect points to book your next vacation."`

     ![Demo](./images/joapath216.png)